FabLabKannai/SumobotJr/raspi/sumobot_turn/README.md

 ## Program
 - sumobot turn <br/>
 Sumobot run immediately, when the program is started. <br/>
-- sumobot turn auto <br/>
+- sumobot turn check <br/>
+Program starts, and it checks the state of the P18.. <br/>
-Sumobot run, after check the state of P18 pin, when the program is started. <br/>
+Sumobot run, if P18 is high. <br/>
+Program stop, and Sumobot is stopped, if P18 is low. <br/>

 ### Behavior
 clockwide <-> stop <-> anticlockwide <br/>